 Q24: How can I share information about my child's experience in Lawrence or ask questions about the receivership?

 Lawrence welcomes the involvement of all community members, especially students and families, in improving Lawrence schools.
 Please contact the district with questions or to provide information about what you think is working and what needs to improve.
 The Lawrence team can be reached by emailing or calling (978) 975-5905.
 Superintendent@lawrence.k12.ma.us

 Q25: How does a district exit Level 5 status?

 Upon the expiration of a turnaround plan for a chronically underperforming district, the commissioner conducts a review of the district to determine whether it has achieved the necessary academic and other progress required in the turnaround plan and whether the district has the capacity to continue making progress in improving performance.
 If the district has made significant improvement and demonstrated the capacity to continue making progress, the commissioner may determine that the district has improved sufficiently for the designation of chronically underperforming to be removed.

 More information about Level 5 districts generally, and specific Level 5 districts

 Q26: Where can I get more information about Level 5 districts in general?

-For general information regarding ESE's work with Level 5 districts, please see the Level 5 Districts.
-For any questions or concerns about Level 5 districts in general, you may also email ESE at email@example.com.
+For general information regarding DESE's work with Level 5 districts, please see the Level 5 Districts.
+For any questions or concerns about Level 5 districts in general, you may also email DESE at . firstname.lastname@example.org

 Q27: Where can I get more information about the Lawrence Level 5 district receivership?